Chestnut-banded Plover

 Grey or black-bellied Plover (Pluvialis squatarola) holarctic and almost cosmopolitan along coasts and Great Rift Valley lakes when not breeding.
 Mida Creek, April 2023

 Long-toed Lapwing (Vanellus c. crassirostris) likes marshes and floodplains.
 Its long toes allow it to walk on floating plants.
 Common and quite wide spread.
+The subspecies V. c. leucopterus with more white on the wing occurs in S Tanzania.

 Blacksmith Lapwing (Vanellus armatus) occurs at wetland margins and adjoining grassland.
 They can be numerous and are good warners with their metallic call.